Skip To Main Content

 FRED, KA‘I Group 1, USC Graduate

 "KA‘I has provided me tremendous financial, academic and character development support, from 6th grade until college graduation.
-It's a guiding hand that many students need graduate from college, which is such a daunting task when you are the first in your family to do so, or tuition costs seem impossible to handle, or you are unaware of how to even handle college applications."
+It's a guiding hand that many students need to graduate from college, which is such a daunting task when you are the first in your family to do so, or tuition costs seem impossible to handle, or you are unaware of how to even handle college applications."

 KALEB